 If necessary, allow the students to work on their revisions in class so they can ask questions if they need to.
 If you make them revise their work at home, you may never get it back.
 In class, as long as they know exactly what to change, the task should be easy for them.

-In this next edit, be sure to note how well the writing is coming along.
+In this next edit, note how well the writing is coming along.
 Comments like “Did that really happen?” or “That’s funny!” will go a long way to boost your student’s confidence.
 Make more suggestions to improve the readability of the piece.

-When you think all the revisions are complete, have each student read his or her paper out loud, either in front of you or in front of the class.
+When you think all the revisions are complete, have each student read their paper out loud, either in front of you or the class.
 Make notes where the student stammers or hesitates.
-This might indicate a section where the sentence flow is poor.
+This might indicate a section where the sentence flow could be better.
 Your critique of their readings will mark the final edit of the piece.

-After the students read their papers aloud, have them make last minute revisions based on your critique and hand in the final copy.
-By this time, every paper, whether it is one page or twenty, should be nearly professional in quality.
+After the students read their papers aloud, have them make last-minute revisions based on your critique and hand in the final copy.
+By now, every paper, whether one page or twenty, should be nearly professional in quality.
 Congratulate each student, and congratulate yourself.